avinnitskiy/regex_russian_regions/README.md

 * [ ] Create an English-version regex for merging with [geoBoundaries](https://www.geoboundaries.org/) and international data;
 * [x] Create a Python-compatible version;
 * [ ] Add scripts with testing;
-* [ ] Add other primary keys to facilitate merging with data that does not contain the names of regions (for example, "ОКАТО").
+* [x] Add other primary keys to facilitate merging with data that does not contain the names of regions (for example, "OKATO").